"Let the peace of Christ rule in your hearts, since as members of one body you were called to peace. And be thankful." Colossians 3:15

 GOD’S PEACE PASSES UNDERSTANDING

 As you ponder Colossians 3:15-16 for yourself, ask God to show you any erroneous thoughts you’ve allowed to take root.
-Then ask Him to help you replace those lies with His truth.
+Then, ask Him to help you replace those lies with His truth.
 Journal a prayer of confession and gratitude to Him.
-You might even look up a worship song that speaks to your heart and sing it out loud to Him, praising God who gave His Son (the Word made flesh) to set us free.
+You might even look up a worship song that speaks to your heart and sing it aloud to Him, praising God, who gave His Son (the Word made flesh) to set us free.

 I’m thankful for the God whose peace passes understanding.
 I’m also thankful He keeps us supernaturally wrapped in that peace when we focus our eyes and hearts on Him.